mTyguy/Terraform-Sentinel-Resources/README.md

 Some terraform modules to deploy Sentinel and other related resources.
-Developed these are part of learning Terraform and taking the Associate exam.
+Developed these are part of learning Terraform and passing the Associate exam.

 On going project for fun